The Community Chest of Hong Kong: Member agencies

-Services Supported (Baseline Allocations)
+Services supported (baseline allocations)

-Elderly Services
+Elderly services

 There are residential services, community support services, carer support services, and empowerment and health services.
 The Community Chest of Hong Kong collaborates with its member agencies such as Helping Hand and Caritas Hong Kong, to provide services for the elderly in Hong Kong.

-Family and Child Welfare Services
+Family and child welfare services

 For child welfare services, there are day care services, developmental and supportive services, residential child care services and child protection services.

 For family welfare services, there are 5 components: family support services, services for families with special needs, services for family reunion and new arrivals, services for women/men as well as parent education.

-Rehabilitation and Aftercare Services
+Rehabilitation and aftercare services

 Eight groups of people are provided with aftercare and rehabilitation services from the Community Chest of Hong Kong.
 They are the visually impaired, the hearing impaired, the mentally handicapped, the physically handicapped, people who are chronically ill, drug-abusers, ex-offenders and people with other disabilities.

-Children and Youth Services
+Children and youth services

 In services provided to children and youth, provision of after school care services is one of the major parts.
 Also, youth counselling and recreational services are provided in youth centres.
 While collaborating with organisations like The Hong Kong Award for Young People and The Hong Kong Federation of Youth Groups, developmental and supportive services are provided.
 Furthermore, training is provided for the youth with collaborations of Hong Kong Air Cadet Corps and Boys' Brigade, Hong Kong, etc. Play-related services are also provided.

-Medical and Health Services
+Medical and health services

 Medical treatment is provided and community health care is also given out in the form of programmes such as health maintenance program and cancer education.
 Other services like recreational therapy and ambulance services are also provided.

-Community Development and Other Services
+Community development and other services

 Community services, counselling and befriending services, services for street sleepers, employment services and volunteer services are provided in different communities in Hong Kong.

-Major Events
+Major events

 Dress Special Day

 "Dress Special Day" (公益服飾日, formerly named "Dress Casual Day" 公益金便服日), first launched in 1993, is a day when participants can dress in their favourite wear to work or to school and at the same time to raise funds for charity.
 It has run become a popular fund-raising event with an increasing number of participants every year.
 Each participant who raises/donates HK$60 can join the event while no minimum is set for student participants.

 As more and more employers began to encourage their employees to go to work in their casual wear, "Dress Casual Day" was renamed "Dress Special Day" in 2006.
 In doing so, the theme of this activity can be more flexible and vivid.
 It is hoped that donation can reach a higher peak by drawing strength from more participants.